sygic-travel/apple-sdk/README.md

 }
 ```

-*API key* must be provided, otherwise using any methods listed below will result in an error being returned by the completion block.
+The *API key* must be provided, otherwise using any methods listed below will result in an error being returned by the completion block.

-*TravelKit* is very easily testable using _Swift Playgrounds_ – one is included with the workspace attached.
+*TravelKit* is very easily testable using _Swift Playgrounds_ – a sample playground is provided together with the workspace attached.

 ## Basic Classes